Jennings, dominant defense carry No. 25 SMU to AAC title, 26-14 over Tulane

 THE TAKEAWAY

-SMU: Jennings’ inexperience showed on his turnovers, but his potential to be the Mustangs’ QB of the future was evident in the way he escaped pressure to extend plays and made clutch throws on third and fourth downs, highlighted by his third-down scoring pass to Smith, who was covered by top Tulane cornerback Jarius Monroe, on a well-executed back-sholder throw.
+SMU’s loses this season came at TCU and at Oklahoma — both power conference teams.

+“You play a real schedule, you should be rewarded for it,” Lashlee said.
+“We won in a fairly convincing fashion today. … It should be a layup.
+I hope we don’t miss a layup.”

-Tulane: Tulane was fortunate to be down by only one TD at halftime, having been outgained 249 yards to 82.
-Interceptions by Cam Pedescleaux and Monroe — both in Tulane territory and one near the goal line — kept Tulane in the game.
-SMU also missed an early field goal.
-That allowed the Wave to stay within one score into the fourth quarter.
-But the offense — hampered by injuries that sidelined starting receiver Lawrence Keys and reduced the role of fellow starter Jha’Quan Jackson — struggled most of the game.
+Tulane: The Green Wave was fortunate to be down by only one TD at halftime, having been outgained 249 yards to 82.
+Interceptions by Cam Pedescleaux and Jarius Monroe, and an early missed field goal by SMU, kept Tulane in the game.
+But the Wave’s offense — hampered by injuires that sidelined starting receiver Lawrence Keys and reduced the role of fellow starter Jha’Quan Jackson — generally struggled.

+“We’ve got some really good players that weren’t able to play down the stretch — and that’s difficult,” Fritz said.

 POLL IMPLICATIONS

 After cracking the AP Top 25 last week, SMU could move up a few spots.
-Tulane will fall, but perhaps not entirely out of the rankings.
+Tulane will fall, but peraps not entirely out of the rankings.

 UP NEXT